-Batch electrocoagulation (EC) experiments were carried out to evaluate the removal of COD and O&G from wastewater using iron electrodes.
-The effects of operating parameters such as current intensity, initial COD concentration and contact time on COD and O&G removal efficiency had been investigated.
+Batch electrocoagulation (EC) experiments were carried out to evaluate the removal of COD and O&G from wastewater using two types of electrodes: aluminum, iron, and then mix of aluminum and iron.
+The effects of operating parameters such as current intensity initial COD concentration, contact time and NaCl concentration on COD and O&G removal efficiency had been investigated.
 It was found that increasing current intensity increased COD and O&G removal efficiency.
 Initial COD concentration had a little effect on removal efficiencies.
-Results showed that the COD removal efficiencies after 60 min. was 80.87 - 84.1 % at current of 1.3 A, 96.1 - 97.9 % at 1.6 A and after 45 min. was 97.9 - 98.6 % at 1.9 A. It can be noticed that after 60 min, for initial COD concentration of1280 mg/l the percentage COD removal was 83.13%, at 11.6 volt and 1.3 ampere, 97.5%, at 14 volt and 1.6 ampere and was 98.6 % at 16.4 volt and 1.9 ampere ,after 45 min .
+Results showed that the best performance was obtained using aluminum electrode at a current intensity of 1.3 Ampere and 11.6 volt in 15 min contact time for 1500 mg/L initial COD concentration and 0.5 gm/L NaCl concentration.
+Under these conditions, COD removal efficiency reached 95.07% and total cost was 0 .84 LE/ m^3 /gm COD removal.

+Key words:

-Key words: Electrocoagulation, Electrodes, Oil and grease and COD removal efficiency.
+Electrocoagulation, Electrodes, Oil and grease and COD removal efficiency.